 A client AP that desires to access an attribute or a method of a COSEM interface object invokes the appropriate .request service primitive.
 The client AL constructs the APDU corresponding to the .request primitive and sends it to the server.

-The server AP, upon receipt of the .indication primitive, checks whether the service can be provided or not (validity, client access rights, availability, etc.).
-If everything is OK, it locally applies the service required on the corresponding “real” object.
+Upon the receipt of the .indication primitive, the server AP checks whether the service can be provided or not (validity, client access rights, availability, etc.).
+If it can, it locally applies the service required on the corresponding “real” object.
 In the case of confirmed services, the server AP invokes the appropriate .response primitive.
-The server AL constructs the APDU corresponding to the .response primitive and sends it to the server.
+The server AL constructs the APDU corresponding to the .response primitive and sends it to the client.
 The client AL generates the .confirm primitive.

 If a confirmed service request cannot be processed by the server AL – for example the request has been received without establishing an AA first, or the request is otherwise erroneous – it is either discarded, or when possible, the server AL responds with a ConfirmedServiceError APDU, or, when implemented, with an ExceptionResponse APDU.
 These APDUs may contain diagnostic information about the reason of not being able to process the request.
 They are defined in Clause 8.